Landing Dh400 million of sales over three days seems the easiest thing to do … at least for Aldar Properties

 At the exhibition halls, there was intense speculation that another developer, this one from Dubai, also generated a similar kind of volume.
 But official verification hasn’t been received from any other developer so far.

 The final day was also one for another mega launch ... the Dh4 billion MAG Eye in Mohammad Bin Rashid (MBR) City.
 In Dubai, there is always a new project to sell.

 In hindsight, selling directly at Cityscape seems the logical thing to do.
 That it was only the first time in nearly a decade got many an investor to sign on the dotted lines.

-Senior Aldar officials were not holding back on their enthusiasm.
-“Coming to Cityscape in Dubai and selling out Water’s Edge on the global stage is a huge success for us, and shows the Abu Dhabi real estate market remains attractive,” said Talal Al Dhiyebi, Chief Development Officer, Aldar Properties, in a statement.
+officials were not holding back on their enthusiasm.
+“Coming to Cityscape in Dubai and selling out Water’s Edge on the global stage is a huge success for us, and shows the Abu Dhabi real estate market remains attractive,” said Talal Al Dhiyebi, Chief Development Officer, Aldar Properties

 Visitor traffic on the first two days was up 25 per cent, again helping with the sales volumes.
 According to Lynnette Abad, Partner and Head of Property Monitor said: “Looking back at the opening day for 2016’s edition compared to 2017, we can see a dramatic leap in the number of registered Land Department transactions made for off-plan units.